-If you didn’t already know, at least ⅓ of US adults have high blood pressure.1 And having hypertension is one of the leading causes of a heart attack or stroke.1
+If you didn’t already know, at least ⅓ of US adults have blood pressure problems.1 And having blood pressure problems is one of the leading causes of heart problems.1

-Most people, including doctors, mistakenly consume less salt to lower blood pressure.
+Most people, including doctors, mistakenly consume less salt to support healthy blood pressure.
 However, low-salt diets typically don’t make much of a difference.

-What does make a big difference is lowering sugar in your diet and more specifically, “high fructose corn syrup”
+What does make a big difference in lowering sugar in your diet and more specifically, “high fructose corn syrup”